 Prompted by these characterizations, two related questions become evident.
 What should students completing an undergraduate degree in the first half of the twenty-first century in general be expected to know; and what fluencies, literacies, and skills should they generally be expected to have acquired?

 The purpose of this proposed working group, accordingly, will be to assess how liberal arts education is and should be adapting in structure and curricula content, method, and engagement to these challenges and calls.
 What, in short, should a liberal arts education for the twenty-first century amount to?
 What sorts of driving questions should be animating liberal arts learning today?
 How do global, demographic, and cultural shifts as well as reconsideration of the historical archive in the recent past prompt curricular changes that would serve students best in comprehending, negotiating, and thriving in the worlds we now inhabit?
 What methodologies should students be expected to acquire proficiency in, and what bodies of content?
 How to cultivate in young college attendees wise judgment in being able to discern accurate characterizations of events and processes, natural and social, from those that are fabricated, to distinguish actual representations in image or text from technologically fabricated ones.
 How best to establish and evaluate the effectiveness of the learning?
 What are the capacities a liberal arts education would provide in pursuing working careers in the professions in contrast with more traditional academic career pathways?
 How might the structure of such an education differ between two and four year degrees, and between traditional liberal arts colleges and universities?

-David Theo Goldberg: Director, University of California Humanities Research; Distinguished Professor of Comparative Literature, Anthropology, and Criminology, Law and Society, UC Irvine
+David Theo Goldberg: Director, University of California Humanities Research Institute; Distinguished Professor of Comparative Literature, Anthropology, and Criminology, Law and Society, UC Irvine

 William “Bro” Adams: Senior Fellow, Mellon Foundation